jproven/rock-paper-scissors/README.md

 ## **Features**

-- Dynamic Gameplay: the game allows users to select their choice (rock, paper, or scissors) and immediately displays the result of the match (win, lose, or draw).
+- **Dynamic Gameplay**: the game allows users to select their choice (rock, paper, or scissors) and immediately displays the result of the match (win, lose, or draw).

-- Scoreboard: tracks the player's and computer's scores throughout the session.
+- **Scoreboard**: tracks the player's and computer's scores throughout the session.

-- Visual Effects: winning, losing, or drawing triggers unique visual glow effects for an engaging user experience.
+- **Visual Effects**: winning, losing, or drawing triggers unique visual glow effects for an engaging user experience.

-- Responsive Design: the game layout adjusts for optimal viewing and interaction on both desktop and mobile devices.
+- **Responsive Design**: the game layout adjusts for optimal viewing and interaction on both desktop and mobile devices.

-- Accessible UI: clear labels and simple interactions ensure ease of use.
+- **Accessible UI**: clear labels and simple interactions ensure ease of use.

 ## **Technologies Used**

-- HTML5: provides the structure of the web page.
+- **HTML5**: provides the structure of the web page.

-- CSS3: enhances the aesthetics with custom fonts, animations, and a responsive design.
+- **CSS3**: enhances the aesthetics with custom fonts, animations, and a responsive design.

-- JavaScript: powers the game logic and interactivity.
+- **JavaScript**: powers the game logic and interactivity.

 ## **How to Use**